 “We now need to start thinking outside the square when it comes to solving our parking issues.
 We must find innovative ways to unlock more of the spaces that lie dormant every day, improve the last-mile for workers through commuter car parks and use available technologies to move toward smart cities.”

-“We know that up to 30 per cent of the traffic in metropolitan areas is cruising for a parking space.
-Taking more of the parking volume off the street allow to cities to move more freely,” Mr Fowler said.
+“We know that up to 30 percent of the traffic in metropolitan areas is cruising for a parking space.
+Taking more of the parking volume off the street allows cities to move more freely,”

 “Using technology such as DIVVY, businesses can become aware of the possibilities that now exist and parking assets no longer need to sit unused.”